 As the old adage goes, if a tree falls in the woods, does it make a sound if no one is there to hear it?
 If your disk storage is about to hit the threshold and you get no notification, will there still be a consequence?
 You bet.
 Here are three tips to manage your IBM i disk space so that nothing comes crashing down.

-Figure 1: Job temporary storage monitoring
+Figure 2: Job temporary storage monitoring

-2. Take Storage Collections
+2. Storage Visibility

 Robot Space collects library/object and directory/stream file (IFS) statistics such as size, last used, ownership, and growth information, allowing you to find those rogue disk hogs or old, moldy, unused objects.
-This has been found to be especially helpful to our customers in exploring the IFS (figure 2).
+The built-in, spreadsheet-like explorer tool allows you to investigate the results, create ad hoc reports, or export (figure 3).This has been found to be especially helpful to our customers in exploring the IFS (figure 2).

-Figure 2: Storage collection explorer
+Figure 3: Storage collection explorer

-Classifying Your Collection Group by Department
+Classifying Your Collection Data

-Figure 3: Classification definition for payroll
+Figure 4: Classification definition for ERP workload

-Figure 4: Library collection definition
+Figure 5: Library collection definition